Shicheng-Guo/BIS180L_web/assignments/Assignment_1_SA_template.md

 For _ONE_ of the files, provide the code that you used to answer these questions.

-__3.__ How do you know that when you use `shuffleseq` the sequences have the same exact composition?
+__3.__ How do you know that when you use `shuffleseq` that the sequences have the same exact composition?

 __4.__ Create a text based "histogram" as described in the lab manual that shows the distribution of scores when aligning shuffled sequences.